-This study represents a first attempt at extending the literature on individual gender role attitudes and their effect on caregiving behaviour to the realm of intergenerational care to older people, using a comparative dataset with a wide geographical variation in Europe.
-While this analysis carried out here considered also the impact of public policies, further research may seek to better understand which public policies may shape the preferences for a more even distribution of informal caregiving, namely through the use of vignettes or quasi-experimental study designs (cf. Bünning and Hipp 2021, for childcare).
+This study represents a first attempt at extending the literature on individual gender role attitudes and their effect on caregiving behaviour to the realm of intergenerational care for older people, using a comparative dataset that enable study of the wide geographical variation across Europe.
+While the analysis carried out herealso considered the impact of public policies, further research may seek to better understand which of these policies may shape preferences for a more even distribution of informal caregiving.
+This might be accomplished using vignettes or quasi-experimental study designs (cf. Bünning and Hipp 2021, for childcare).
 We used individual level data but further surveys using households as the sampling unit may be able to analyse how shared or dissonant gender role attitudes within couples affect the division of intergenerational informal caregiving between spouses.
 This subject is all the more relevant since demographic ageing will likely pressure the current gendered distribution of intergenerational care as more recent generations of older people with fewer children become frail.

 Notes